Travel.State.Gov > U.S. Visas > U.S. Visa: Reciprocity and Civil Documents by Country > Saudi Arabia

 Validity Period: This generally means the visa is valid, or can be used, from the date it is issued until the date it expires, for travel with that visa.
 If your Validity Period is 60 months, your visa will be valid for 60 months from the date it is issued.

 Available: At time of birth.
-Sometimes hospitals are able to reproduce birth certificates and/or endorse copies at a later time.
+Sometimes hospitals are able to reproduce birth notifications and/or endorse copies at a later time.

 Document Name: Birth Certificate/ Birth Certificate for Non-Saudis.
-Older versions of the birth certificate are either paper documents or small booklets.
+Older versions of the birth certificate are either paper documents or small booklets issued by the Ministry of Health.
 Either of these is acceptable for immigration purposes.
 In the past, Saudi authorities would issue a ‘temporary’ birth certificate and hold the permanent document until the baby completed its vaccinations.
 These temporary birth certificates are also acceptable.
 For recent newborns, Saudi Authorities issue certificates in the shape of large notecards.
 These are acceptable for immigration purposes.
 When a baby is born, the hospital issues a birth notification to the Ministry of Civil Affairs.
 The parents can then receive the birth certificate from the Ministry.

 Issuing Authority: Ministerial Agency for Civil Affairs, Ministry of Interior